cfbanks/pizza/README.md

 5. Place the balls on an olive oil greased cookie sheet (or proofing tray).
 Brush a thin layer of olive oil over the surface of the dough balls to prevent them from drying out.
 Cover with saran wrap (or the lid of the proofing tray)

-6. Let the dough balls rise for 4-6 hours (they should almost double in size).
+6. Let the dough balls rise for about 4 hours (they should almost double in size).
 Now you can start making your pizzas!

 **Tip**: